markeyser/Deployment-of-ML-Models/02-Course-curriculum-overview.md

 In Section 2 we will recap on the different steps of a typical machine learning pipeline.
 We will give you an overview of data gathering, feature engineering, feature selection, building the machine learning models, and assessing the machine learning models.

 We will cover the different steps both from a theory and a practical point of view.
-We will take you through a practical example of a typical machine learning pipeline to predict how the sale price.
+We will take you through a practical example of a typical machine learning pipeline to predict house sale price.

-And this will create our start in machine learning model and code base to deploy the machine learning
+And this will create our starting machine learning model and code base to deploy the machine learning model.

-model.

 Then we will cover the system architecture required to set up a research and deployment machine learning